eatsleepeat/LAHVII/README.md

 ## What we learned:
 We learned how to split up a challenge into feasible components where each teammate can work on small fragments of the project.
 After each fragment is finished, we can merge our efforts together to generate our final project.

-## What's next for:
+## What's next:
-We want to introduce this application to a larger audience in increase our userbase.
+We want to introduce this application to a larger audience to increase our userbase.
+We also would like to add more advance features that can improve the user's experience even further.

 ![image](https://user-images.githubusercontent.com/60551987/230775506-6b643f84-5028-4c6b-910c-80b69feed179.png)
 ![image](https://user-images.githubusercontent.com/60551987/230775515-855fd1b2-0c9d-47f6-a073-375fd577fc4e.png)